nganlyle/website/content/home/dashboards.md

 weight = 15  # Order that this section will appear.

 title = "Canadian COVID-19 Dashboards"
-subtitle = "Data from the COVID-19 Canada Open Data Working Group"
+subtitle = "Data from the COVID-19 Canada Open Data Working Group.
+Epidemiological Data from the COVID-19 Outbreak in Canada. https://github.com/ishaberry/Covid19Canada."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.